adamchainz/techblog/_posts/2014-07-29-devops-exchange-london-continuous-delivery.markdown

 and using the same tools, even if they aren't all using them at the same level.
-He used this to fluidly transition to **2**, under which he showed how good Git can be for this - by using a simple Web UI such as Github, everyone can start to understand how Git works without any complex commandline invocations.
+He used this to fluidly transition to **2**, under which he showed how good Git can be for this - by using a simple Web UI such as Github, everyone can start to understand how Git works without any complex command-line invocations.
-For example, a QA tester can look over the repository log and understand what changes are being maed without needing to even understand the code.
+For example, a QA tester can look over the repository log and understand what changes are being made without needing to even understand the code.

-This transitioned into point **3**, where Mathew warned against using ‘Singleton Tools’, by which be meant those you can only use in a single environment (production).
+This transitioned into point **3**, where Matthew warned against using ‘Singleton Tools’, by which be meant those you can only use in a single environment (production).
 For example, *some* monitoring tools are expensively priced which stops them being viable for every environment, including developer machines.
-His experience indicated that such tools prevent vital inter-team collaboration (back to point **1**), and that free open source tools such as the [ELK stack][6] can be deployed everywhere and help create those links.
+His experience indicated that such tools prevent vital inter-team collaboration (back to point **1**), whilst free open source tools such as the [ELK stack][6] are easy enough to deploy everywhere and foster those links.
-For example, if a developer works day-to-day with the logs in Kibana on his machine, he'll feel comfortable helping a DevOps debug a production issue with the same tool when it arises.
-I found this a very useful take-away, and have made a note to try it out at YPlan.
+For example, if a developer works day-to-day with the logs in Kibana on his local machine, he'll feel comfortable helping a DevOps debug a production issue with the same tool when it arises.
+I found this very useful advice, and plan to try it myself soon.

-His final point on [Conway's Law][7] was unfortunately skipped due to lack of time, but he recommended that we look it up.
+His final point was to be on [Conway's Law][7] was unfortunately skipped due to lack of time, but he recommended that we look it up.
 For completeness, here it is:

 > organizations which design systems ... are constrained to produce designs
 > which are copies of the communication structures of these organizations

-I'm sure Mathew would have enlightened us with some extra tales of when he'd seen it appear in the real world.
+I'm sure Matthew would have enlightened us with some extra tales of when he'd seen it rear its head in the real world.

 ## 3. The Need for Speed